Simón Castro: Oakland Athletics

 On December 1, 2016, Castro signed a minor league contract with the Oakland Athletics that included an invitation to spring training.
 He was assigned to the Triple-A Nashville Sounds to begin the 2017 season.

 Castro pitched the ninth inning of a combined no-hitter against the Omaha Storm Chasers on June 7, 2017.
 Starter Chris Smith pitched the first six innings and was then followed by Sean Doolittle, Tucker Healy, and Castro who each pitched one inning.
 Castro made 26 appearances for Oakland in 2017, recording a 4.38 ERA with 35 strikeouts.
 He was outrighted to Triple-A on November 5, 2017, and then elected to become a free agent.

 On January 10, 2018, Castro re-signed with the Athletics on a minor league contract that included an invitation to Spring Training.
 He made 6 relief appearances with Triple-A Nashville, amassing a 7.56 ERA, before being released on May 3.

 Sugar Land Skeeters

 On June 16, 2018, Castro signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
-He was released on August 17, 2018.
+In 2 games for Sugar Land, he struggled to a 9.00 ERA with 2 strikeouts over 2 innings of relief.
+Castro was released by the Skeeters on August 17.